Historical Civil Rights Path Restored

-ATLANTA, GA, UNITED STATES, March 30, 2023/EINPresswire.com/ -- Throughout the country, many Black Christian leaders believe its voice has been muted and co-opted since the height of the civil rights movement decades ago.
-In response, prominent Black Christian leaders around the country have endorsed the AND Campaign as a credible representative of their socio-political perspective.
+ATLANTA, GA, UNITED STATES, April 5, 2023/EINPresswire.com/ -- Throughout the country, many Black Christian leaders believe its voice has been muted and co-opted since the height of the civil rights movement decades ago.
+In response, many prominent Black Christian leaders around the country have endorsed the AND Campaign as a credible representative of their socio-political perspective.
 Some of the endorsing leaders include Dr. Barbara Williams-Skinner-Former Executive Director of the Congressional Black Caucus, Bishop Claude Alexander-Pastor and Civic Leader, Dr. Cynthia Hale-Pastor and prominent leader, Chris Broussard-Fox Sports, Benjamin Watson-Former NFL Player, Chantelle Anderson-Former WNBA Player, Trenee’ McGee-Connecticut Representative, and Yolanda Flowers-Democratic Candidate for Governor in the state of Alabama.
-Over ninety (90) Black Church leaders have already signed the AND Campaign’s statement about their view of American politics.
+Over one-hundred (100) Black Church leaders have already signed the AND Campaign’s statement about their view of American politics.
 The AND Campaign is focused on equipping the church through Gospel-centered educational content, public representation, coalition-building, advocacy and leadership development.

 “Historically, in the Black church’s public witness you see grace, but you also see tenacity.
 Grace can be seen in the refusal to hate or return evil tactic for evil tactic.
 Tenacity, to be able to look your oppressor in the eye and demand justice.” states Justin Giboney, President and Co-Founder of the AND Campaign.
 “Our divided country, both the right and the left, would benefit from studying and following the Black church’s public witness.” says Giboney.